awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-run-and-manage-switch-instance-type.md

 1. Wait for the new instance to become enabled, and then the new instance type information is displayed\.

-For a list of the available instance types, see [Available SageMaker Studio Instance Types](notebooks-available-instance-types.md)\.
+For a list of the available instance types, see [Available Studio Instance Types](notebooks-available-instance-types.md)\.